The following is a review of Widows — Directed by Steve McQueen.

 The following is a retro review of Star Wars: Episode I – The Phantom Menace, a George Lucas film.

 The first return of Star Wars didn’t go as well as planned.
 Way back in 1999, George Lucas resurrected the greatest movie franchise of all-time with The Phantom Menace.
-Politics, fan-service, and a young Vader.
-This was definitely going to work, right?
-Wrong.
-To this day, the end result remains one of the worst examples of prequel films.
+It included politics, fan-service, and a very young Darth Vader.
+Fans were certain that this franchise reboot was going to work, but, unfortunately, the end result did not live up to most fans’ expectations.
+To this day, the end result is remembered as one of the worst examples of prequel films, but, while I can’t say that I like the film, I don’t think it is as catastrophic as its sequel.
 Continue reading “RETRO REVIEW: Star Wars: Episode I – The Phantom Menace (1999)”→

 2015 is almost over, which doesn’t feel remotely real considering how fast this year has gone by.
 It seem appropriate to look ahead to 2016, which will feature a ton of sequels, comic book films – the Hollywood we know so well.
 Today I look at the 2016 U.S. release schedule, and pick 10 of my most anticipated films of the 2016.
 Let’s get to it!
 Continue reading “My 10 Most Anticipated Films of 2016”→